 Screenshots not only solve this problem, but they also light up an otherwise long, boring article.
-We have discussed convenient Firefox extensions for screen capturing, as well as desktop programs that facilitate instant uploading to media sharing sites, capturing entire webpages without having to scroll, or just make the Print Screen button archaic.
+We have discussed convenient Firefox extensions for screen capturing, as well as desktop programs that facilitate instant uploading to media sharing sites, capturing entire webpages without having to scroll.

 Jing is a popular choice in the sea of screen-capturing tools, but its image editing tools include only a handful of very basic features.
 It allows you to add and change the colors to nice-looking arrows, rectangles, and text.
 If you need to hide a sensitive region of the screenshot, such as an email address, or save the captured image as a .jpg for a smaller file size, you’ll need to copy the image to a second program, such as MS Paint.